1nf1del/tap-svn/trunk/libs/libc++utils/ReadMe.txt

-Note that these classes are (as yet) only tested under emulation.
+Note that the array class tested properly only for pointer types so far